anyosa/coding-group/about.md

 ### Acknowledgments

-- We thank the speakers and the collaboration of E.S. 🐈 and S.V. ⚡️ to help to set this up.
+- We thank the speakers and the collaboration of E.S. 🐈 and S.V. ⚡️ who helped to set this up.